chainer/chainercv/docs/source/tutorial/detection.rst

 Bounding Box Dataset
 --------------------
-ChainerCV supports datasets that contain bounding box annotations.
+ChainerCV supports dataset loaders, which can be used to easily index examples with list-like interface.
-Dataset classes whose names end with :obj:`BboxDataset` have bounding boxes as its main annotation.
+Dataset classes whose names end with :obj:`BboxDataset` contain annotations of where objects locate in an image and which categories they are assigned to.
 These datasets can be indexed to return a tuple of an image, bounding boxes and labels.
-The labels is an :obj:`np.int32` array of shape :math:`(R,)`.
+The labels are stored in an :obj:`np.int32` array of shape :math:`(R,)`.
 Each element corresponds to a label of an object in the corresponding bounding box.

 A mapping between an integer label and a category differs between datasets.
-This mapping can be obtained from objects whose names end with :obj:`label_names`.
+This mapping can be obtained from objects whose names end with :obj:`label_names`, such as :obj:`chainercv.datasets.voc_bbox_label_names`.
 These mappings become helpful when bounding boxes need to be visualized with label names.
 In the next example, the interface of :obj:`BboxDataset` and the functionality of :obj:`vis_bbox` to visualize label names are illustrated.